Olympus E-M1 versus Sony A850

 The Olympus OM-D E-M1 and the Sony Alpha A850 are two digital cameras that were revealed to the public, respectively, in September 2013 and August 2009.
 The E-M1 is a mirrorless interchangeable lens camera, while the A850 is a DSLR.
 The cameras are based on a Four Thirds (E-M1) and a full frame sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24.4 MP.

-The physical size and weight of the Olympus E-M1 and the Sony A850 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-M1 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M1 and the Sony A850.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M1 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.